-- A sample (text or images) of recently published work or of your work-in-progress - Your literary or artistic resume (creators); professional resume (arts professionals); organizational overview (organizations and publishers) - An artistic or professional resume from the established arts professional or master artist to be engaged for mentorship, craft development or career consultation - A draft contract specifying the proposed learning objectives, timeline, work plan, terms and payment - Letter of acceptance to the proposed program - Screen capture of course or conference description and fees.
+- A five-page sample of your work-in-progress or recent work (Required for Creators) - An artistic or professional resume of up to three pages (Required for Creators and Arts Professionals) - Organizational overview (Organizations and Publishers) - A brief artistic or professional resume from the established arts professional or artist to be engaged for mentorship, craft development or career consultation - A draft contract specifying the proposed learning objectives, timeline, work plan, terms and payment - Documentation of admission or registration if available (Required for grant release) - Screen capture of course or conference description and fees.

-You may supplement your support material with up to five links.
-These may include links to your website, the host educational institution or retreat, conference program, etc.
+You may supplement your support material with up to five clearly identified internet links to your website, the host educational institution or retreat, conference program, etc.